tientrinh21/exchangelicious/uni-data/data/japan-nagasaki.md

 # Visa

-Non-EU students must obtain a student visa to study in the Netherlands.
-The visa process involves several steps and can take several weeks, so it is crucial to apply as soon as you receive your acceptance letter from NHL Stenden.
+Non-Japanese students must obtain a student visa to study in Japan.
+The visa process involves several steps and can take several weeks, so it is crucial to apply as soon as you receive your acceptance letter from Nagasaki University.

 ### Visa Process

-1. **Acceptance Letter**: Obtain your official acceptance letter from NHL Stenden.
+1. **Acceptance Letter**: Obtain your official acceptance letter from Nagasaki University.
-2. **Student Visa Application**: Apply for a student visa through the Dutch Immigration and Naturalisation Service (IND).
+2. **Student Visa Application**: Apply for a student visa through the Japanese consulate in your home country.
 3. **Required Documents**: Submit necessary documents including the acceptance letter, financial proof, and travel documents.
 4. **Visa Approval**: Receive your student visa approval and make travel arrangements.

-For more detailed information, visit the [Dutch Immigration and Naturalisation Service (IND)](https://ind.nl/en/education).
+For more detailed information, visit the [Japanese Ministry of Foreign Affairs](https://www.mofa.go.jp/j_info/visit/visa/).

 # Eligibility

-To be eligible for exchange at NHL Stenden, students must:
+To be eligible for exchange at Nagasaki University, students must:

 - Be nominated by their home institution.
 - Have completed at least one year of undergraduate studies in a relevant field.
-- Meet English language proficiency requirements (e.g., TOEFL iBT 80, IELTS 6.0).
+- Meet language proficiency requirements as per the course requirements.

 # Requirements